BriannaAmy/WineQuality/README.md

 The data points in the datasets are based on data from the 2009 paper, Modeling wine preferences by data mining from physicochemical properties. https://www.sciencedirect.com/science/article/abs/pii/S0167923609001377?via%3Dihub

-The combined dataset of 6,497 data points, used to perform this analysis is comprised of columns including the following variables:
+The repository included 2 datasets, one for red wine and another for white wine.
+The red wine dataset contained 1,599 data points and the white wine dataset contained 4,898 data points.
+The data was collected from the Vinho Verde region in the northwest of Portugal.
+Each wine was analyzed, and quality assessed between 2004 and 2007 by the Viticulture Commission of the Vinho Verde Region.

+The datasets included the following columns / variables:
 - **Fixed Acidity**: non-volatile acid found in wine which are tartaric, malic, citric, and succinic.
 - **Volatile Acidity**: the acidic elements of a wine that are gaseous; aroma
 - **Citric Acid**: weak organic acid, often used as a natural preservative or additive to food/drink; sour taste